 Even with free software on the table, your platform choice is always determined by:

-* Don’t be mislead by how many years of MATLAB one has!
-Majority of people those who claimed decades of MATLAB under the belt didn’t really learn the advanced concepts through studying documentation, MATLAB blogs or get training to take it to the next level of super-productivity!
-You can tell if they have a lot of for-loops for situations that doesn’t absolutely need it (memory saving, injecting elements to LHS assignment, parallel computing, not loading too many files at the same time, drawing graphics (order matters), big tasks that needs to be resumed if it throws an error) and using cells everywhere when they should have used structs or more modern types such as table().
+* Many people those who claimed decades of MATLAB under the belt didn’t really learn the advanced concepts through studying documentation, MATLAB blogs or get training to take it to the next level of super-productivity!
+You can tell if they have a lot of for-loops in situations that don’t absolutely need it (memory saving, injecting elements to LHS assignment, parallel computing, not loading too many files at the same time, drawing graphics (order matters), big tasks that needs to be resumed if it throws an error) and using cells everywhere when they should have used structs or more modern types (heterogeneous data structures) such as table().
 Most of the modern, super-productive MATLAB language constructs happens since 2013, so I can safely say that MATLAB experiences accumulated before that aren’t too valuable for developing business logic part of the code (might be useful if you are writing tools and lower level MATLAB code like those in TMW).